Sheridan Homicide Lawyer

-Davis & Cannon, LLP aggressively defends criminal clients throughout the State of Wyoming.
+Davis & Cannon, LLP aggressively defends criminal clients in Gillette, Cheyenne, Sheridan and throughout the State of Wyoming.
 We have extensive criminal litigation experience at both the misdemeanor and felony level including DUIs, drug offenses, white collar crime, sexual assault, and homicide.

 If you have been charged with homicide, it is absolutely imperative to contact an experienced criminal defense attorney immediately.
 Who you choose may be the difference between freedom or a short sentence, and a life behind bars.

 The legal team at Davis & Cannon, LLP has been serving residents of Gillette, Cheyenne, Sheridan and all of Wyoming for more than 70 years.